the-codepunker/codepunker-api/README.md

 [![Build Status][ico-travis]][link-travis]

-A package that exploits the free web development tools API provided by [codepunker.com](https://www.codepunker.com/tools) Currently the ServIt API is the only one that is available through this package.
+A package that exploits the free web development tools API provided by [codepunker.com](https://www.codepunker.com/tools) Currently the ServIt and the Uglify API are the only ones that are available through this package.

 ## Install